Maximal Masses of White Dwarfs for Polytropes in $R^2$ Gravity and Theoretical Constraints: Introduction

-From the above line of reasoning, in this work we consider another class of compact objects, namely white dwarfs.
 The authors of Ref. \cite{Kalita} considered the model $f(R)=R+\alpha R^2 (1+\gamma R)$ and obtained for very large range of values of the parameters $\alpha$ and $\gamma$ ($\gamma = 4\times 10^{16}$ cm$^2$) a considerable increase of the Chandrasekhar limit for white dwarfs (up to $2.95 M_{\odot}$).
 This result is interesting but the existence of such white dwarfs is not confirmed by observational data.
 More realistic models of white dwarfs in Palatini $f(R)$ gravity (in such approach there is no extra degree of freedom for the gravitational sector) are investigated in Refs. \cite{Wojnar1,Wojnar2}.
 Although the central densities of white dwarfs are not so large as in the cores of NSs, one can expect that effects of modified gravity would take place due to the larger radii of white dwarfs (in principle one can say about ``cumulative effects'').
 Our calculations confirm this conclusion.
 We start off with the usual equations describing non-rotating star in equilibrium and we use the Lane-Emden equation for matter with a polytropic equation of state.
 In GR one already needs to consider the Tolman-Oppenheimer-Volkoff (TOV) equations.
 For white dwarfs, the relativistic effects are negligible of course, but it is interesting to compare these corrections with possible influences of modified gravity.
 This is the main reason for which we consider these equations.
 The next step is to investigate solutions for equations describing star configuration in $R^2$ gravity.
 Besides the mass parameter, the density and pressure in $f(R)$ gravity, another independent variable arises, namely the scalar curvature.
 In GR for non-rotating stars, the scalar curvature is defined by trace of energy-momentum tensor.
 But in $f(R)$ gravity the scalar curvature should be also considered when studying the dynamical equilibrium.

 We consider simple polytropic equations of state for matter, of the form, $p=K\rho^{1+1/n}$ describing the white dwarfs.
 For non-relativistic electrons, the index of the polytrope is $n=3/2$, and for relativistic ones, the index is $n=3$.
 For our analysis it is useful to consider the equivalent Brans-Dicke theory with a scalar field.
 Assuming that the derivatives of the scalar field are negligible, in comparison with potential term, one obtains simple equations which are similar to the TOV equations, but with additional terms for the pressure and the density.
 The net effect of this scalar field is that it reduces the gravitational mass and simultaneously increases the radius of the stellar configuration.